RossHartley/invariant-ekf/README.md

 # inekf
-This repository contains an a C++ library that implements an invariant extended Kalman filter (InEKF) for aided inertial navigation.
+This repository contains a C++ library that implements an invariant extended Kalman filter (InEKF) for aided inertial navigation.

 This filter can be used to estimate a robot's 3D pose and velocity using an IMU motion model for propagation.
 The following measurements are currently supported:
 * Landmark position measurements